 - Repair any fences or gates.
 Give them a fresh coat of paint, if necessary.

-- Is the exterior well painted, the roof in good repair, as well as gutters and down-spouts?
+- Are the exterior walls painted, the roof in good repair, as well as gutters and down-spouts?

 - Wash down driveways and sidewalks.
 Check them for cracking and crumbling.